Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 are self-managers in their behavior and learning.

-know the behaviors of an independent reader and writer, and showcase those behaviors in their stamina.
+know the behaviors of a self-regulated learner, and showcase those behaviors in their work.

 Teachers . . .